 The California Department of Education (CDE) will continue to provide local educational agencies (LEAs) with guidelines about existing laws that protect student records, including the 1984 Plyler v.
 Doe U.S. Supreme Court decision that requires schools to enroll all eligible children regardless of immigration status.

 Schools must verify a student’s age and residency, but they have extensive flexibility in what documents are used and do not need to use pertaining to immigration status.
 No records can be released to law enforcement without a parent’s written permission, a court order, or subpoena.
 Schools should not collect or maintain any documents pertaining to immigration status, Torlakson said.

 Some California schools districts, including the Los Angeles Unified School District and Sacramento City Unified School District, have declared themselves safe havens and let their communities know they will maintain a welcoming environment for all students and parents.

-The full letter is available on the California Department of Education (CDE) Public Schools Remain Safe Havens Web page.
+The full letter is available on the CDE Public Schools Remain Safe Havens Web page.

 # # # #

 Tom Torlakson —